USL Championship: Competition format

-For the 2025 season, teams play a home-and-away schedule within their conference and an additional twelve games (six home and six away) against 8 of the 12 teams in the opposing conference for an unbalanced 30-game schedule.
+For the 2026 season, teams are playing an uneven schedule, playing home-and-away within their conference and an additional five or six games against teams in the opposing conference for an unbalanced 30-game schedule.
 At the conclusion of the regular season, the top eight teams in each conference will qualify for the playoffs.
-The USL Championship playoffs is a single-elimination tournament with a fixed bracket format, culminating in the USL Championship Final.
+The USL Championship playoffs are a single-elimination tournament with a fixed bracket format, culminating in the USL Championship Final.

 Media coverage

 Fox Sports purchased the league's broadcasting rights for the 2011 and 2012 seasons, and aired matches on its Fox Soccer channel, while the league livestreamed matches on its USL Live website.
 The USL has been partnered with ESPN since the 2016 season.
 The first iteration of the deal brought 20 matches to ESPN3 and the championship match to one of its linear networks, while all remaining matches were broadcast directly by the league on its YouTube channel.

 Beginning with the launch of ESPN+ on April 12, 2018, all USL matches moved to the over-the-top service, with 18 games of the week and the championship continuing to air on one of ESPN's linear channels.
-The 2019 final will also air on ESPN Deportes.
+The 2019 final also aired on ESPN Deportes.
 The deal with ESPN expired after the 2019 season, but was subsequently renewed for three additional seasons.
 Although the ESPN+ match streams are not blacked out in-market, individual clubs are also allowed to syndicate the USL-produced broadcast to local television stations.

 The English-language commentary team for the USL Championship on ESPN has included Mike Watts and Devon Kerr since 2018.
-Watts and Kerr also host a weekly program, USL All-Access, on Sirius XM FC.
+Watts and Kerr also host a weekly program, USL All-Access, on SiriusXM FC.
 Broadcasts on ESPN Deportes have been led by Jesús Eduardo Acosta and José Armando Rodriguez.

 In August 2020, the USL announced their first international broadcast partner with Caribbean broadcaster Flow Sports.

 In August 2021, the USL announced a new broadcast agreement with OneFootball in Italy.

-The USL announced that four-year media deal with CBS Sports beginning with the 2024 season through 2027.
-On February 27, 2024, the USL also announced multi-year deal with ESPN as a second broadcast partner through 2026.
+The USL announced a four-year media deal with CBS Sports beginning with the 2024 season through 2027.
+On February 27, 2024, the USL also announced a multi-year deal with ESPN as a second broadcast partner through 2026.